mpusz/wg21-papers/src/3045R5_quantities_and_units_library.md

 [^1]: Users should not select `unit_symbol_separator::half_high_dot` and `character_set::portable`
 at the same time.
 This symbol is valid only for UTF-8 encoding.
 Otherwise, we propose to throw an exception during the unit symbol string processing.
+We could also ignore the `unit_symbol_separator::half_high_dot` option and use space " ", like this is the case for `character_set::portable`.

 Here is an example of how the above are being used in a code: